 Allergies that can affect your Shih Tzu

-Shih Tzu allergies are as common as other diseases that effect both dogs and humans.
-In fact, both Shih Tzu and Shih Tzu owners may suffer from some common diseases such as diabetes, cardiac problems, obesity and many others.
-And Shih Tzu allergies may occur more or less in the same way as with human.
+Shih Tzu allergies are as common as other diseases that affect both dogs and humans.
+In fact, both Shih Tzu and Shih Tzu owners may suffer from some common diseases such as diabetes, cardiac problems, obesity, and many others.
+And Shih Tzu allergies may occur more or less in the same way as with humans.

 When a Shih Tzu suffers from allergies, it may have a severe itching sensation all over its body.
 Additionally, allergies may occur in the respiratory tract as well as in the digestive system.

 The most common symptom of allergies is an itching sensation on the skin.
-In addition, the allergies may affect the respiratory tract system as well.
-The common symptoms of respiratory tract allergies may include sneezing, wheezing and coughing.
+In addition, allergies may affect the respiratory tract system as well.
+The common symptoms of respiratory tract allergies may include sneezing, wheezing, and coughing.

 In fact, there is a great similarity between the symptoms occurring in both humans and Shih Tzu dogs.
-Nose and eyes discharge frequently just like with a cold or the flu.
+The nose and eyes discharge frequently just like with a cold or the flu.
 Allergies may affect the digestive system also.
-If so, Shih Tzu may exhibit symptoms like vomiting, watery stools or diarrhea.
+If so, Shih Tzu may exhibit symptoms like vomiting, watery stools, or diarrhea.

 In practice, there is a great variety of allergies that may affect the Shih Tzu.
 For instance, flea saliva may cause the Shih Tzu an allergic reaction.
 In order to understand whether a Shih Tzu is being affected by flea saliva, a skin allergy examination is essential.
 In the case of a positive result, the owner must use an effective flea control program.
 But using safe products must be ensured in order to avoid any possible harm to the dog.